jscraftcamp/website/README.md

-# JS CraftCamp - Website
+# JS CraftCamp - Website-an amazing project

 _New README is WIP_